CIS-SoftwareDesign-S21/matrix-02-anthony-mario-josh-steven/README.md

 ## Distributed parallel computing
 Explain the architecture of your solution.

+Solution was executed in two stages, one main function ran all the variations of matrix multiplication except for MPI and we had another main that only ran MPI.

 Explain the variations of algorithm you implemented

 SIMD optimizes the original algorithm by taking advantage of locality.
 The computer stores the array contigously in memory and our original algorithm had us hoping around in the array which would lead to cache misses and slowing down our program.